 Many adventures later filled with family and business conflicts and fleeing a warrant, she found herself in Vienna when war broke out.
 She began sending articles to the Evening Journal.
 She visited the battlefields, even trying out the trenches, and promoted U.S. aid and involvement to save Austria from the Bolsheviks.

 In 1919, she returned to New York, where she successfully sued her mother and brother for return of her house and what remained of the business she had inherited from her husband.
 She returned to the New York Evening Journal, this time writing an advice column.
 She also worked to help place orphans into adoptive homes, and adopted a child herself at age 57.

 Nellie Bly was still writing for the Journal when she died of heart disease and pneumonia in 1922.
 In a column published the day after she died, famous reporter Arthur Brisbane called her "the best reporter in America."

-Sources: Various Nellie Bly Websites for the material and Donna G. for the inspiration.
+Sources: Various Nellie Bly Websites provided the material and thanks to Donna G. for the inspiration.